Mazatech/amanithsvg-website/_docs/api/004-initialization-finalization.md

     This function returns:

-    - SVGT_ILLEGAL_ARGUMENT_ERROR if the library has been already initialized and one or more functions different than svgtMaxCurrentThreads, svgtSurfaceMaxDimension, svgtFontResourceSet, have been called

     - SVGT_ILLEGAL_ARGUMENT_ERROR if the specified value is not valid for the given configuration parameter

+    - SVGT_NO_ERROR if the library has been already initialized and one or more functions different than svgtMaxCurrentThreads, svgtSurfaceMaxDimension, svgtFontResourceSet, have been called.
+      In this case the function does nothing: by calling svgtConfigGet, you will get back the same value that the configuration parameter had before the call to svgtConfigSet.

     - SVGT_NO_ERROR in all other cases (i.e. in case of success).
 */